-This was Christmas Day, as I was making the trek south to Key West to meet a network friend in what came to be known as “the ultimate blind date.”
+This was Christmas Day, and I was making the trek south to Key West to meet a network friend in what came to be known as “the ultimate blind date.”
 I was fortunate to have old friends in Titusville, and it was sweet to spend the holiday in their company before returning to the madness of the Florida coast highway and the New Year’s plunge through Miami.
-In this photo, I’m posing in front of my friend’s computer business… our connection was via Cromemco.
+In this photo, I’m posing in front of my friend’s computer business… our connection was via my old S-100 bus computer from Cromemco.

 by Rick Stanley

 Seated on a bicycle that looks more like a rolling lawn chair, and using a computer keyboard powered by solar panels, an Ohio man is pedaling across America and writing about his adventures.

 Steven K. Roberts, who left Columbus, Ohio, on Sept.
 28, pulled into Titusville Saturday aboard his strange-looking contraption.

 The recumbent — or backward-leaning — bicycle with a 16-inch front wheel and 27-inch rear wheel includes its own power, radio and security systems — making it one of the most sophisticated two-wheelers around.

 “I guess you could call it a one-year bicycle odyssey with a high-tech flavor,” the 31 year-old freelance writer said.

 Roberts, who spent Christmas Eve with friends Jean and Jency Kelly of Titusville, should be rolling south on U.S. 1 this morning headed for Hollywood and Key West before traveling westward next month.

 And for those motorists passing the bicycle today, be forewarned that the sight of it will definitely turn some heads.

 The 8-foot-long contraption has two bluish solar panels, measuring 9-by-14 inches mounted on ball-and-socket joints so they can be aimed at the sun all the time.
 The panels provide power for lights, a security system and his trusty word processor.